datatrail-jhu/00_intro/manuscript/00_welcome.md

 ### How this course is graded

 This first class is designed to get you set up with the accounts you will use as you learn to become a data scientist.
 You will also complete your first data science project.
-Each chapter will have a short quiz at the end.
+Each lesson will have a short quiz at the end.
 To pass the course you need to get 70% of the questions in the course correct.
 If you receive more than 90% of the points across all quizzes you will pass with honors.

 ### Slides and Video